EgonMadsen/PL-SQL-Chess/README.md

-# PL/SQL Chess Engine v0.92 (see new v0.95 under 'release')
+# PL/SQL Chess Engine v0.92 (download the newest v1.0 under 'release')

 This freeware chess engine, written in PL/SQL by Egon Von Bech Madsen for Oracle Database, consists of the following packages: